shethbhavin14/Project_CarPricePrediction/README.md

 Source of Database: Kaggle.
 Reference: YouTube, Stack OverFlow.

-Project is implemented from the sratch.
+Project is implemented from the scratch.
 Flask is used to create web application for better access.

 Skills Required: python, flask, pandas, numpy, jupyter notebook, scikit-learn, seaborn, pickle, matplotlib.